 You can find your genetic metabolizer status through DNA testing services or through experimentation: drink coffee at different times of day (2pm, 3pm, 4pm) across multiple weeks and track sleep quality objectively using a wearable device or sleep journal.
 Fast metabolizers consistently sleep well regardless of afternoon coffee.
 Slow metabolizers see measurable degradation in deep sleep and morning alertness.

-What the research actually shows about cognitive performance
+Caffeine and productivity science: what research actually shows about cognitive performance

 Caffeine’s cognitive benefits are real, but highly specific.
 The 2016 McLellan meta-analysis examined 95 peer-reviewed studies and found caffeine reliably improves [1]: